 Monoculture, also known as monocropping, is the agricultural practice of planting one type of crop on the same land year after year, the goal being to maximize potential profits for agro-businesses.
-However, this practicehas brought many issues for farmers such as soil degradation and the increased need for pesticides, insecticides, and herbicides.
-Soil degradation has led to farm land being too nutrient-lacking to continue growing crops, forcing farmers to rely on chemical fertilizers to account for the poor soil quality.
+However, this practice has caused many issues for farmers such as soil degradation and the increased need for pesticides, insecticides, and herbicides.
+Soil degradation has led to farmland being too nutrient-lacking to continue growing crops, forcing farmers to rely on chemical fertilizers to account for the poor soil quality.

-In addition, Patterson states that “the effects of monocropping on the environment are severe when pesticides and fertilizers make their way into ground water or become airborne, creating pollution.”
+In addition, Patterson states that “the effects of monocropping on the environment are severe when pesticides and fertilizers make their way into groundwater or become airborne, creating pollution.”
 When the scale of these mega-farms are accounted for, the toll of monocropping on the environment becomes significant, largely contributing to global climate change, calling for a need for change in these practices.

-Compared to large mega-farms, small farms almost entirely avoid the practice of monoculture and in turn do not have to rely on chemical pesticides and fertilizers.
+Compared to large mega-farms, small farms almost entirely avoid the practice of monoculture and in turn, do not have to rely on chemical pesticides and fertilizers.
 Instead, small farms tend to grow a multitude of in-season crops which do not require any synthetic fertilizers or chemicals to grow.
 Over time, rather than depleting soil quality, this helps to develop healthy, rich soil, providing the nutrients necessary for plants to thrive and leading to much higher quality crops.

 2. Land Use

-As many coastal states such as California, which produce the majority of the nation’s food, continue to grow in population, dedicating large amounts of land to agricultural production is no longer as practical.
-The land is needed for alternative uses mainly consisting of housing and commercial areas such as service and retail businesses.
+As many coastal states such as California, which produces the majority of the nation’s food, continue to grow in population, dedicating large amounts of land to agricultural production is no longer as practical.
+The land is needed for alternative uses, mainly consisting of housing and commercial areas such as service and retail businesses.
 In addition, large farms placed near suburban areas cause many concerns as well.

 Compared to large commercial farms, small farms do not require large plots of land, containing more flexibility as to where they can be located.
 This helps to alleviate many land use conflicts, allowing for the development of new housing and commercial areas without placing an infringement on food production.

-Large-scale farming largely depends on exporting and selling goods across state lines, causing the transportation of goods to be a significant factor of the industry.
+Large-scale farming largely depends on exporting and selling goods across state lines, causing the transportation of goods to be a significant factor in the industry.
 According to Dr. Steve Amosson of Texas A&M, just in the Texas High Plains area, the equivalent of 800,000 semi-loads of feed and cattle are transported every year.

 Compared to large commercial farms, transportation of goods is a much less significant factor in small local farms.
-Many more goods are sold directly to the consumer and produce is almost completely only transported locally.
+Many more goods are sold directly to the consumer and produce is almost completely transported locally.
 This combats the large amounts of pollution and road degradation associated with commercial transportation of agricultural goods.

-How to get involved
+How to Get Involved

-Supporting local farms is the best way to support small-scale sustainable food production.
+- Buy Local: Supporting local farms is the best way to support small-scale sustainable food production.
 Not only will the produce be higher quality, but you will be supporting your local economy, the future of farming, and biodiversity.

-The Importance of Agriculture and its Transportation Issues
+- The Importance of Agriculture and its Transportation Issues

 © 2018 Efran Martinez